+- a Anchor

-- b Anchor
+- b Ceiling slab

 - c Long nut or turnbuckle

-- Suspension bolt d
+- d Suspension bolt

-- e Suspended ceiling
+- e Indoor unit

-- Suspension bolts.
-Use M8~M10 suspension bolts for installation.
+- Suspension bolts and unit.
+Use M10 suspension bolts for installation.
 Attach the hanger bracket to the suspension bolt.
-Fix it securely using a nut and washer from the upper and lower sides of the hanger bracket.
+Fix it securely using a nut and washer on the top and bottom of the hanger bracket.
+Attached clamp washer for hanger bracket (accessory) can be used to prevent the washer for hanger bracket (accessory) from falling during installation.
+Remove the clamp washer for hanger bracket after the unit is mounted.